Leaving the Mechanics’ Institute ….

 Down at the bottom of Nottingham Road the Inspector had popped into the Horse and Groom, then licensed by John Trueman, but kept by his son-in-law Owen Bostock.
 There the added water was 9% and that little bit extra meant a larger fine of 5s for John!!

 And up Nottingham Road and then right, into South Street was the Nag’s Head Inn where widow Sarah Turton had been licensee since the recent suicide of her husband Charles.
 After analysis the whiskey was found to have been ‘watered’ although Sarah argued that it could have evaporated while in its keg.
 Her ‘clean criminal record’ meant that she was fined much the same as Herbert Tatham.

 John Hill at the Brunswick Hotel tried the same defence argument as Sarah but as the level of added water was 12% he suffered a greater fine … 5s and 10s 6d costs.

 But the worst offender was found at the Three Horse Shoes where landlord John Harvey also ‘welcomed’ the Captain.
 Here the added water was shown to be 24%, making the whiskey 49° under proof.
 John declined to appear at the Petty Sessions when a fine of 10s with 12s 6d costs was slapped on him.

 *Henry Stair Sandys was styled ‘Captain’ because he was a retired Royal Navy captain.

-In July 1893 William Beer (!!) was landlord and surrendered the licence to Edward Worton who came from the Victoria Inn on Awsworth Road.
+In February 1891 Herbert’s licence was transferred to William Beer (!!) — the address of the Inn was then 12 Kensington Street, while a few years earlier it was number 15.
+In July 1893 William surrendered the licence to Edward Worton who came from the Victoria Inn on Awsworth Road.
 The latter was still there in 1896, though his wife was not !! … having left Edward a few years earlier.